gianzav/ogmready/README.md

 - [ ] Allowing the use of multiple mappers for a field, e.g. for `friend: Person
 | Dog` it would be nice to say "use `PersonMapper` or `DogMapper`" based on
       what you find
-- [ ] Slim down the definition of new mappers.
-Using a dict for `mappings` seems a bit wonky to me, it could be done better maybe with class variables to make the code more readable